Research

 Presented at: Boston College & Boston University Green Line Macro Meeting, Fall 2021

-Foreign exchange rate markets exhibit a significant level of concentration.
+We study how the exchange rate dynamics are influenced by the presence of heterogeneous investors with varying degrees of price impact.
+Leveraging data from the U.S. Commodity Futures Trading Commission (CFTC) on investors’ currency positions, we show that foreign exchange rate markets display a significant level of concentration, and investors’ price impact is stronger in more concentrated markets.
 We develop a monetary model of exchange rate determination that incorporates heterogeneous investors with different degrees of price impact.
 We show that the presence of price impact amplifies the exchange rate’s response to non-fundamental shocks while dampening its response to fundamental shocks.
 As a result, investors’ price impact contributes to the disconnect of exchange rates from fundamentals and the excess volatility of exchange rates.
-We provide empirical evidence in line with our theoretical predictions, using data on trading volume concentration from the US foreign exchange rate market for 18 currencies spanning from 2005 to 2019.
+We provide empirical evidence in line with our theoretical predictions, using data on trading volume concentration from the US CFTC foreign exchange rate market for 10 currencies spanning from 2006 to 2016.
 Additionally, we extend our framework to account for information heterogeneity among investors, which presents a competing dimension of heterogeneity with qualitatively similar implications for exchange rate dynamics.
-We show that 80% of the disconnect and 66% of the excess volatility due to investors’ heterogeneity can be attributed to heterogeneity in price impact.
+Both dimensions of heterogeneity are quantitatively relevant, with the heterogeneity in price impact accounting for 62% of the additional volatility and 35% of the additional disconnect attributed to investors’ heterogeneity.

 Presented at: Boston College & Boston University Green Line Macro Meeting, Spring 2020